dallasfoley/progress-tracker-backend/README.md

 ### MySQL and AWS

 We use MySQL as our relational database for storing, reading and updating data in development and production.
-In development we use a locally installed MySQL Server and MySQL Workbench to manage our database.
-In production, we use a locally-installed MariaDB instance (offical MySQL package isn't supported on AWS Linux) connected to an AWS RDS MySQL instance to persist and secure our data.
+In development, we use a locally installed MySQL Server and MySQL Workbench to manage our database.
+In production, we use a locally-installed MariaDB instance (the official MySQL package isn't supported on AWS Linux) connected to an AWS RDS MySQL instance to persist and secure our data.

 ### Docker